 Breaking in the Beach House

 It was a long time coming (8 months to be exact), but the beach house is finally finished!
-Ok, so it’s not totally finished.
+Ok, so it's not totally finished.
 There are still plenty of details to be addressed.
-We’ve got trim to put up, painting … Continue reading
+We've got trim to put up, painting to do, furniture to make, etc. but the basics are complete.
+We've got walls, a …

 Beach House Progress – Plycem Walls and Bamboo Siding